-If you have a passion for music, you’ll thrive in the Bachelor of Science in Music Business & Industry (MBI) program at Vermont State University.
-Learn to write, record, and promote your own music, as well as market artists, produce concerts, and book tours.
-With Grammy-winning faculty, a student-run record label, internships with top artists and studios, trips to music festivals, and our strong music industry relationships, you’ll graduate with experience that will impress any music industry professional and help you stand out.
+Turn your passion for music into a career in the entertainment industry.
+In the Bachelor of Science in Music Business & Industry (MBI) program at Vermont State University, you will learn to produce, write, record, mix, and promote music, as well as market artists, produce concerts, and manage tours.
+With GRAMMY®-winning faculty, a student-run record label, internships with top artists and recording studios, and our strong music industry connections, you’ll graduate with experience that will impress any music industry professional and help you stand out.

 Why Study Music Business & Industry at Vermont State?